limoka/DSP-Mods/README.md

 # DSP Mods
 Repo with source code for my mods.
 Also contains a mini guide on custom machine meshes and animations; registering custom items, recipes, etc; adding custom UI.

-Check [Tools](https://github.com/kremnev8/DSP-Mods/tree/master/Mods/Tools) out.
+Check [Registry Tool](https://github.com/kremnev8/DSP-Mods/tree/master/Mods/Tools) out.
 It is useful to quickly create new items, recipes, techs, etc.

 In the [Unity](https://github.com/kremnev8/DSP-Mods/tree/master/Unity) folder you can find needed scripts and files to create your own buildings, and custom UI.